Raku/doc/CONTRIBUTING.md

 #### Rakudo

-You need Perl 6 installed.
-You can install the Rakudo Perl 6 compiler by downloading the latest Rakudo Star release from [rakudo.org/downloads/star/](http://rakudo.org/downloads/star/).
+You need Raku installed.
+You can install the Rakudo Raku compiler by downloading the latest Rakudo Star release from [rakudo.org/downloads/star/](http://rakudo.org/downloads/star/).